ERC-Karst/pc-processing/README.md

 ## Content

-### Pointcloud contraction and centreline extraction
+### Point cloud contraction and centreline extraction

-### Conversion of centreline data to DXF and geojsons
+You can run the point cloud contraction and centreline extraction routine using the ``compute_centrelines.ipynb`` notebook.

 ### Raster extraction
+You can run the rasterisation  routine using the ``extract_rasters.ipynb`` notebook.

 ## Running the scripts on Windows